 Challenge of planting 1.32 million trees as part of reforestation activities

 The Toyota Boshoku group is working to protect biodiversity with a focus on reforestation based on the Toyota Boshoku Basic Policy of Biodiversity.
-Since 2015, the Company has participated in the All Toyota Green Wave Project*1, an activity being implemented by the Toyota Group.
+Since 2015, the Company has participated in the All Toyota Green Wave Project(Japanese language only)*1, an activity being implemented by the Toyota Group.
 The sphere of activities of the project has been expanded to include group companies, local communities and government in an effort to promote reforestation.

 - Project aimed at creating a society that is in harmony with nature that has been implemented by the Toyota group since 2015

 The Toyota Boshoku group’s reforestation activities

 The Toyota Boshoku group’s reforestation activities have spread around the world and we are progressing towards our target of planting 1,320,000 trees by 2050.
 In fiscal 2021, we achieved our target of planting 54,000 trees, with a total of 61,349 trees planted.
 In fiscal 2022, we will plant 54,000 trees to achieve a cumulative total of 580,000 trees.
 This marks the first year of our 2025 Environmental Action Plan, which aims to plant 140,000 trees in five years to achieve a cumulative total of 640,000 trees.

 Planting trees to prevent blown sand in Vietnam